RaspberryPiFoundation/weather-station-www/README.md

 1. Enter this IP address into the browser of another computer on the network followed by `/demo`:

   For example: `http://192.168.0.10/demo`

+  A page should load showing various graphs.
+Note that wind direction is not shown.